thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 The portable account ID is stable across export/import and is distinct from the application-profile-scoped `AccountId` used by the Global Database.
 Portable record identifiers are also distinct from local `FolderId`, `MessageId`, and `ThreadId` values.
 Import maps a portable account ID to a user-selected existing account or allocates a new local `AccountId`.
-It never treats a legacy database ID, account number, row ID, or local mail-domain identifier as portable identity.
+Existing local identifiers are never rewritten.
+Import never treats a legacy database ID, account number, row ID, or local mail-domain identifier as portable identity.

-`originId` is an opaque installation identity used only for revision ordering.
+`originId` is an opaque installation identity used to identify a revision's origin and order revisions produced by that same origin.
+It is not a global last-writer-wins tiebreaker.
 Tombstones let a later sync service propagate account/profile deletion without treating an omitted record as an ambiguous delete.
 Portable snapshots may compact a tombstone only when retaining it cannot change subsequent import or synchronization semantics.